Is there a fault with my golf trolley controller

 Stowamatic is slightly different.
-The original GXT model (Green Handle) has a circuit PCB which need the S3… type as below.
+The GXT model (Green Handle) has a circuit PCB which has types as below.

 Golf trolley controllers with their respective handle circuits.

 The most common circuit for the T handle trolleys like the Pro Rider golf trolley is the rectangular LED display handle circuit with stop/start, distance buttons and on/off button.
 These originally were built with a cellophane cover and small rubber caps for contact with the display cover.
 The newer upgraded circuits have a full rubber cover which keeps the damp out and also replaces the rubber contact buttons as one piece.

 This rectangular handle circuit only works with the S1… type controller and we sell the replacement upgraded new smaller black style.
 This upgraded golf trolley controller unit gives Nine speeds to your trolley without having to change the handle circuit (PCB).

-There are other types of circuits which are for the S3… controller.
+There are other types of circuits that are for the S3… controller.
 As on the store items, these include the replaced